open-wc/api-viewer-element/README.md

 ### Knobs

 The playground listens to all the events dispatched by the rendered component.
-This can be used to sync knobs with the property changes caused by the user interactions.
+This can be used to sync knobs with the property changes caused by the user.
 In order to make it work, dispatch and document `[property]-changed` events:

 ```js
 /**